 is an international conference that sets out to explore various perspectives on art and social practice and expand the dialogue around socially engaged art making.
 The Open Engagement conference is an initiative of Portland State University’s Art and Social Practice MFA concentration.
 Directed and founded by Jen Delos Reyes and planned in conjunction with Harrell Fletcher and the Art and Social Practice students, this year’s conference features keynote presenters Tania Bruguera, Shannon Jackson, and Paul Ramirez Jonas.
 The work by these artists and scholars touchon subjects including politics, economies, education, and representation.

 Through conversations, presentations, workshops, interviews, open reflections, and related projects created for or presented at the conference, we will be investigating, questioning, celebrating, and challenging the current state of art and social practice.
 This conference is a site where an intergenerational exchange can occur between emerging artists and established artists.
 This is also a site where transdisiplinary conversation is possible.

 You are invited to contribute to OPEN ENGAGEMENT: Art and Social Practice by submitting your proposals for projects, performances, tours, interventions, presentations, or panel ideas (other formats are also welcomed).

-We are organizing thematic groupings throughout the conference, so if applicable mark your submission under one of the following categories: Politics
+We are organizing thematic groupings throughout the conference, so if applicable mark your submission under one of the following categories: Politics, Economies, Education, and Representation.

 is a free conference that will take place May 18-20, 2012, in Portland, Oregon.